mo1ein/fuckademic/README.md

 # fuckademic
 This word is mixed with *fuck* + *academic*.
-It's good for people who hate academic shits (classes, grades, ranks, professors, ...) and want to learn from the free internet world like me.
+It's good for people who hate academic shits (classes, grades, ranks, professors, ...) and want to learn from the free internet world like me. **I HATE all universities equally**.
-I created this repo to share my learning process in **computer science** & **software enginnering** stuffs.
+So, I created this repo to share my learning process in **computer science** & **software enginnering** stuffs.
 Maybe this is the biggest project in my life.

 ## Topics